How complexity shapes the process

 Real-world laboratories (RwL) are part of a dynamic family of sustainability research settings, i.e. living laboratories, urban labs, or social innovation labs.
 They share the idea to use experiments in real-world settings to understand and shape societal transformations towards sustainability.
-RwL create spaces for transdisciplinary research, developing and experimenting with potential solutions to complex sustainability challenges.
-They provide opportunities for informing global sustainability through place-based research and systemic design, and help define context-specific pathways towards sustainability.
+RwL creates spaces for transdisciplinary research, developing and experimenting with potential solutions to complex sustainability challenges.
+They provide opportunities for informing global sustainability through place-based research and systemic design and help define context-specific pathways towards sustainability.

 The systemic design process of building the MVI as RwL and demonstration hub for systemic design is complex and guided by this complexity.
-We illustrate this on a number of examples: for instance, balancing local traditional knowledge, local building regulations and necessary innovation in building materials and techniques is both systemic design and a later-used demonstration of it.
-The doing and the demonstration of systemic design are interwoven and feedback into each other, which make the SD process quite complex, leading to conceptually less-systemic design decisions that actually only demonstrate the reality in doing systemic design in a real-world setting.
+We illustrate this with a number of examples: for instance, balancing local traditional knowledge, local building regulations and necessary innovation in building materials and techniques is both systemic design and a later-used demonstration of it.
+The doing and the demonstration of systemic design are interwoven and feedback into each other, which makes the SD process quite complex, leading to conceptually less-systemic design decisions that actually only demonstrate the reality of doing systemic design in a real-world setting.
 Thus, the inherent complexity that becomes obvious only in the doing is shaping the process of developing the MVI.
 Further examples are funding or social inclusion, while all are connected.

-Finally, we reflect on the MVI design as RwL applied to different scales of transformations.
-The specific challenges and benefits imposed on the MVI RwL, given its location, provide insights into labs as boundary objects and on their typologies to connect sustainability research and systemic design across scales.
+Finally, we reflect on the MVI design as RwL is applied to different scales of transformations.
+The specific challenges and benefits imposed on the MVI RwL, given its location, provide insights into labs as boundary objects and their typologies to connect sustainability research and systemic design across scales.

 Keywords: sustainability transitions, place-based research, experimentation, boundary objects, scaling effects, reflexivity